 Second, such direct threat could not be eliminated3 by reasonable accommodation.

 A direct threat means a significant risk of substantial harm to the health or safety of the person or other persons that cannot be eliminated by reasonable accommodation.
 The determination that a direct threat exists must be based on an individualized assessment of the plaintiff’s present ability to safely perform the essential functions of the job.
+This determination must be objectively reasonable and based on the most current medical knowledge and/or on the best available objective evidence.4

 In determining whether a person poses a direct threat, you must consider: (1) the duration of the risk; (2) the nature and severity of the potential harm; (3) the likelihood that the potential harm will occur; and (4) the likely time before the potential harm occurs.